Rapier: History

 The espada ropera of the 16th century was a cut-and-thrust civilian weapon for self-defense and the duel, while earlier weapons were equally at home on the battlefield.
 Throughout the 16th century, a variety of new, single-handed civilian weapons were being developed.
-In 1570 the Italian master Rocco Bonetti first settled in England advocating the use of the rapier for thrusting as opposed to cutting or slashing when engaged in a duel.
-Nevertheless, the English word "rapier" generally refers to a primarily thrusting weapon, developed by the year 1600 as a result of the geometrical theories of such masters as Camillo Agrippa, Ridolfo Capoferro and Vincentio Saviolo.
+In 1570, the Italian master Rocco Bonetti first settled in England advocating the use of the rapier for thrusting as opposed to cutting or slashing when engaged in a duel.
+Nevertheless, the English word "rapier" generally refers to a primarily thrusting weapon, developed by the year 1600 as a result of the geometrical theories of such masters as Camillo Agrippa, Ridolfo Capo Ferro, and Vincentio Saviolo.

 The rapier became extremely fashionable throughout Europe with the wealthier classes, but was not without its detractors.
 Some people, such as George Silver, disapproved of its technical potential and the dueling use to which it was put.

 Allowing for fast reactions, and with a long reach, the rapier was well suited to civilian combat in the 16th and 17th centuries.
 As military-style cutting and thrusting swords continued to evolve to meet needs on the battlefield, the rapier continued to evolve to meet the needs of civilian combat and decorum, eventually becoming lighter, shorter and less cumbersome to wear.
 This is when the rapier began to give way to the colichemarde, which was itself later superseded by the small sword which was later superseded by the épée.
 Noticeably, there were some "war rapiers" that feature a relatively wide blade mounted on a typical rapier hilt during this era.
-These hybrid swords were used in the military or even in battlefield.
-Gustav II Adolf carried a sword that was used in the Thirty Years' War and is a typical example of the "war rapier".
+These hybrid swords were used in the military, even on the battlefield.
+The sword carried by King Gustavus Adolphus in the Thirty Years' War is a typical example of the "war rapier".

 By the year 1715, the rapier had been largely replaced by the lighter small sword throughout most of Europe, although the former continued to be used, as evidenced by the treatises of Donald McBane (1728), P. J. F. Girard (1736) and Domenico Angelo (1787).
 The rapier is still used today by officers of the Swiss Guard of the pope.